for the TR-808

 toggle switches.
 The pushbutton reverses the bit produced by the

-This memory system is now available with a two or four channel Dynamic Bank Switching (DBS) system.
+This memory system is also available with a two or four channel Dynamic Bank Switching (DBS) system.
 This enables externally applied audio or CV signals, via

 3.5mm sockets on the right side of the machine, to alter which of the 32 memory banks is selected.
 This means that the internal sequencer